-Figure 54.
+Figure 79.
 Hot-swap drive installation

 - a.
 Ensure that the drive tray handle is in the open position.
 Slide the drive into the drive bay until it snaps into position. - b.
 Close the drive tray handle to lock the drive in place. - Step 4.
-Check the drive LEDs to verify that the drive is operating correctly.
-For details, see "Drive LEDs" on page 43. - Step 5.
+Check the drive status LED to verify that the drive is operating correctly. - a.
+If the yellow drive status LED is lit continuously, that drive is faulty and must be replaced. - b.
+If the green drive activity LED is flashing, the drive is being accessed. - Step 5.
 Continue to install additional hot-swap drives if necessary.

-- 1. Reinstall the security bezel if you have removed it.
-See "Install the security bezel" on page 221. - 2.
-Use the Lenovo XClarity Provisioning Manager to configure the RAID if necessary.
-For more information, see the "RAID Setup" section in the LXPM documentation compatible with your server at https://sysmgt.lenovofiles.com/help/topic/lxpm_frontend/lxpm_product_page.html. - If you have installed U.3 NVMe drives on a 2.5-inch AnyBay 10-bay backplane for Tri-mode, enable U.3 x1 mode for the selected drive slots on the backplane through the XCC Web GUI.
-See "U.3 NMVe drive can be detected in NVMe connection, but cannot be detected in Tri-mode" on page 266.
+1. Reinstall the security bezel if you have removed it.
+See "Install the security bezel" on page 363.

+- 2. Use the Lenovo XClarity Provisioning Manager to configure the RAID if necessary.
+For more information, see the "RAID Setup" section in the LXPM documentation compatible with your server at https://sysmgt.lenovofiles.com/help/topic/lxpm_frontend/lxpm_product_page.html. - 3.
+If you have installed U.3 NVMe drives on a 2.5-inch AnyBay 8-bay backplane for Tri-mode, enable U.3 x1 mode for the selected drive slots on the backplane through the XCC Web GUI.
+See "U.3 NMVe drive can be detected in NVMe connection, but cannot be detected in Tri-mode" on page 431.